KSU-GEOG-728/GitHub-RasterClasses/README.md

 ### Task:

 Edit the provided Python file called <code>GitHub-RasterClasses.py</code> to include your coding work from last week.
-Remember that you were to create a new stand-alone script that calculates normalized difference vegetation index (NDVI) from a multi-band raster dataset.
-Your script was to have included the following features and capabilities:
+Remember that you were to create a new stand-alone script that calculated normalized difference vegetation index (NDVI) from a multi-band raster dataset.
+Your script should have included the following features and capabilities:

 1. Uses one of the three available Landsat 8 images as the raster input.
 2. Uses at least one, but no more than three, local variables.